tchojnacki/nodewikiaapi/tutorials/Getting started.md

 })
 ```

-You can also see the tests file to see some usage of the functions: [api.test.js](https://github.com/tchojnacki/nodewikiaapi/blob/master/tests/api.test.js).
+You can also see the tests file containing some usage of the methods: [api.test.js](https://github.com/tchojnacki/nodewikiaapi/blob/master/tests/api.test.js).